Kovnir/Racing/README.md

 * Cinemachine Camera - camera made with cinemachine almost without code.
 * Following Camera - Simple camera, but it will always try to keep in screen two next checkpoints.

-### Winning And Losing ###

-* When you turn the car upside down - you lose.
-* When your time is up - you lose.
-* When you take all checkpoint and cross finish line - you ween.
-* If you do it fast you will take more start.
-* When your path the level, you can play the next one.

 ### Signals ###

 The Game use signals to inform modules about some events without creating dependencies.